c3JpbmkK/linux-journal/entries/vim-and-cli-shortcuts.md

 | Vim   | : + 10,20s/expression/replacement/ | String replacement. "s" indicates substitution. "/" is field separator, could also use other symbols, but "/" is easier to remember.
 Scoped to lines between 10 and 20. <br>**Usage**: 10:20s/word/Bird/g                                                  |

 > For more Vim shortcuts, use `vimtutor` or open vim and use `:help`
-> Will add more, when I learn something new/or start using everyday.
+> Will add more, as I learn something new/or start using everyday.